evilwombat/gopro-usb-tools/README.md

 normally, to make sure it does not try to load some corrupted / damaged version from flash for whatever reason.

-To actually get the RTOS files, see https://github.com/evilwombat/gopro-fw-tools for a utility that can pull them out of existing HD2-firmware.bin image.
+To actually get the RTOS files for the Hero2 camera, see https://github.com/evilwombat/gopro-fw-tools for a utility that can pull them out of existing HD2-firmware.bin image.
 The RTOS image is NOT the HD2-firmware.bin file in its entirety, but is actually